 5. Think before you act.

-Before taking a decision think about its consequences and its importance.
+Before making a decision, think about its consequences and importance.
 Don’t rush to act.
-Giving a little thought to the things you want to commit will allow you to release most of your time for the most important tasks.
+Giving a little thought to the things you want to do will allow you to release most of your time for the most important tasks.

 6. Constantly improve yourself.

-7. Be mindful in what you are doing.
+7. Be mindful of what you are doing.

-Regular analyze of how you spend your time can bring tangible benefits.
-For example, you may find that your current actions non essential for your goals, so you can spend your time on something more significant.
+Regular analysis of how you spend your time can bring tangible benefits.
+For example, you may find that your current actions are non-essential for your goals, so you can spend your time on something more significant.

 8. Identify bad habits.

-Identify those bad habits that rob your time.
-Make a list of these habits and begin to systematically eliminate them.
-The best way to break a bad habit is to replace it with a positive habit.
+Identify those bad habits that rob you of your time.
+Make a list of these habits and begin to systematically quit them.
+The best way to break a bad habit is to replace it with a positive one.

 9. Keep a journal of goals.

-Include in your plan time a brief evaluation of your goals.
+Include a brief evaluation of your goals in your plan.
 Keep a journal and write down your progress in each of your goals.
 Review your notes every week.
-Thus you will be sure of moving in the right direction.
+Thus, you will be sure if you are moving in the right direction.